ZenithFlux/Customer_Churn_Prediction/REPORT.md

 - Evaluation plots like confusion matrix, Precision-Recall Curve and ROC Curve were drawn.

-*When model evaluation is running from the script, these metrics and plots are saved in 'artifacts' directory.*
+*These metric scores and plots are saved in 'artifacts' directory.*

 ## 6. Model Inference 🚂